kimtth/awesome-azure-openai-llm/README.md

 - [OpenAI Cookbook](https://github.com/openai/openai-cookbook) Examples and guides for using the OpenAI API
 - [gpt4free](https://github.com/xtekky/gpt4free) for educational purposes only
 - Generate 3D objects conditioned on text or images [openai/shap-e](https://github.com/openai/shap-e)
-- Drag Your GAN: Interactive Point-based Manipulation on the Generative Image Manifold [(paper)](https://arxiv.org/pdf/2305.10973) [online demo](https://github.com/Zeqiang-Lai/DragGAN)
+- [Drag Your GAN](https://arxiv.org/pdf/2305.10973): Interactive Point-based Manipulation on the Generative Image Manifold [git](https://github.com/Zeqiang-Lai/DragGAN)
 - string2string:
 The library is an open-source tool that offers a comprehensive suite of efficient algorithms for a broad range of string-to-string problems. [string2string](https://github.com/stanfordnlp/string2string)